What is an inchoative sentence?

 Perfective verbs are used to describe an action that will take place and END at one particular time in the future.
 The future tense is usually formed by changing the verb (adding a prefix or changing the stem).
 Imperfective verbs are used to describe an action that will cover an unspecified period in the future.

-See also What are the cons of Atlanta?
+See also What country has the best quality of life 2021?

 What is the perfective meaning?